gregdan3/gregdan3.github.io/pages/mind-map/software/unity-udon.md

 > you can't just assign the lineRender's startColor and endColor

 > you can drag any GameObject from the Project to the Inspector, creating a reference to a GameObject that is not in the scene

+> you can't preview an animation unless the animation and scene view are both visible. docked animation window does NOT work.